21Cricket/nft-music-reference/NFT-Creation-Feature.md

 # NFT-Creation-Features

-Once the NFT is minted, it will be available for sale on the HearVerse music marketplace, and the creator will receive royalties for each sale.
+Once the NFT is minted, it will be available for sale on the 21Crickets music marketplace, and the creator will receive royalties for each sale.

 **NFT creation:**